BenGHolmes/NNFS/README.md

 ```
 A = [sigmoid, sigmoid, relu]
 ```
-Sigmoid and ReLU are defined by default, but more can be added as long as they follow the same format as sigmoid and ReLU.
+Sigmoid, tanh, and ReLU are defined by default, but more can be added as long as they follow the same format as sigmoid and ReLU.

 ## Forward Pass